aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes_addon.html.markdown

 # alicloud_cs_kubernetes_addon

 This resource will help you to manage addon in Kubernetes Cluster, see [What is kubernetes addon](https://www.alibabacloud.com/help/en/ack/ack-managed-and-ack-dedicated/developer-reference/api-install-a-component-in-an-ack-cluster).
+For more usage information, see [Use Terraform to manage addons](https://www.alibabacloud.com/help/en/ack/serverless-kubernetes/developer-reference/use-terraform-to-manage-components).

 -> **NOTE:** Available since v1.150.0.